Manu10744/esp32-edge-energy-measurement/README.md

 ### TO-DOs
 - [x] Setup UDP connection between ESP32 and Jetson Nano
 - [x] Send energy measurements to the Jetson Nano
-- [ ] Store received energy measurements on the Jetson Nano
 - [x] Install Grafana & Prometheus on local k8s
 - [x] Write custom prometheus exporter for the power measurements so prometheus is able to poll the data - use sample data until later
 - [x] Test custom prometheus exporter in test k8s